USPTO Examiner SMET UYEN TRAN - Art Unit 2824

 Office Action Patterns

-On average, applications examined by SMET, UYEN TRAN receive 1.33 office actions before reaching final disposition.
-This places the examiner in the 26% percentile for office actions issued.
-This examiner issues fewer office actions than average, which may indicate efficient prosecution or a more lenient examination style.
+On average, applications examined by SMET, UYEN TRAN receive 1.34 office actions before reaching final disposition.
+This places the examiner in the 20% percentile for office actions issued.
+This examiner issues significantly fewer office actions than most examiners.

 Prosecution Timeline